Ealing Common Depot: Rolling stock

 When the depot first opened, the fleet of steam locomotives were moved there, and stored awaiting scrapping.
 Although passenger trains had been electrically powered since 1905, the District retained a small number of steam locomotives for shunting duties, and in 1931 bought two new 0-6-0 tank locomotives from the Hunslet Engine Company.
 The pair were numbered L30 and L31, and were stabled at Lillie Bridge Depot, where they were used for shunting, but also ran stores trains from there to Ealing Common regularly.
-A weed-killing trains was stabled at the depot from 1935 until 1950.
+A weed-killing train was stabled at the depot from 1935 until 1950.
 Initially, this was made up from a driving motor car and a control trailer car of B Stock, dating from 1905, which had been modified by fitting tanks and nozzles to spray the weedkiller onto the tracks.
 The unit was underpowered, and the trailer was replaced by a second motor car.
 They were used regularly until the onset of the Second World War, when killing weeds was not a priority, and were scrapped in 1950.

 When some of the rolling stock on the District line was being replaced in the early 1970s, four motor cars of Q Stock were retained to act as pilot motor cars, for moving withdrawn stock to Ruislip depot for scrapping.
 One of the pilot motor cars, L127, ran down the slope from the depot towards Acton Town station on 10 October 1972, with nobody in it.
 Fortunately, there is a sand drag at the bottom of the slope, which stopped the car and prevented a serious incident.
 The vehicle and L126 remained in service as engineering stock until at least 1986.

 Rolling stock on the District was replaced with D78 Stock from 1979.
 This was delivered to Ruislip depot, in a state where it was nearly ready for service, but final commissioning occurred at Ealing Common, and the vehicles could not be driven under their own power until this was done.
 Several displaced motor cars of CO/CP Stock were used as pilot motor cars, transferring a new train from Ruislip to Ealing Common, or a train for scrapping in the opposite direction.
 The pilot motor cars were used in pairs, one at each end of the train being transferred, and carried large stencils to indicate that they were not for scrapping.
 When these duties were completed, most of the pilot motor cars were also scrapped, but one motor car and an associated trailer car were moved from Ruislip depot to Quainton Road for preservation at the Buckinghamshire Railway Centre.

 In recent years, the number of trains stored at the depot in order to provide the timetabled levels of service has increased.
 In 1978, there were normally 24 trains, although this was increased to 26, when the Earl's Court to Kensington (Olympia) exhibition service was required.
 By 1993, this number had increased to 29, and had increased again to 31 by 2002.